top of page

 The effect of Recreational Drugs on the Brain and EEG changes

-Part 1: Psychedelics and dissociative drugs This article was written by our trainer Maria Vittoria Zulli Psychedelics (LSD, Psilocybin, Ayahuasca) Psychedelic drugs have profound effects on human perception, cognition and emotions, which induce an altered state of consciousness (Studerus et al., 2010).
-These effects are mainly mediated by the drug’s ability to bind to serotonin receptors in the brain, modulating the activity of key circuits involved in perception and cogniti
+Part 1: Psychedelics and dissociative drugs Psychedelics (LSD, Psilocybin, Ayahuasca) Psychedelic drugs have profound effects on human perception, cognition and emotions, which induce an altered state of consciousness (Studerus et al., 2010).
+These effects are mainly mediated by the drug’s ability to bind to serotonin receptors in the brain, modulating the activity of key circuits involved in perception and cognition (Halberstadt, 2015).
+One of the key mechanisms underlying t

 Apr 3, 20237 min read